Weiyuan-Lane/detect-secrets-docker/README.md

 docker build -f Dockerfile.base -t detect-secrets-docker .
 ```

-4. Run the following command at the directory of your targetted repository, for generating the baseline file
+4. Run the following command at the directory of your targetted repository, for generating the baseline files

 ```
 docker run --name detect-secrets-docker -v $(pwd):/opt --entrypoint "create-basefiles" detect-secrets-docker